View the full Spec Sheet for this product in PDF format.

 Login to see pricing information.

-These commodities, technology, or software are controlled for export in accordance with the U.S. Export Administration Regulations.
+The export classification of this equipment is EAR99.
+These commodities, technology or software are controlled for export in accordance with the U.S. Export Administration Regulations.
 Diversion contrary to U.S. law is prohibited.